Softape

-Softape's Software Exchange newsletter, Softalk, was started in 1979 as a club newsletter (2 Editions).
-Its success caused Softape to look for partners to handle a Monthly format Magazine.
-Enter Margot Comstock and Al Tommervik in 1980 and the new group re-designed it into the Apple II enthusiast magazine Softalk.
+Softape's Software Exchange newsletter, Softalk, was started in 1979 as a club newsletter, of which there were only two editions.
+Its success caused Softape to look for partners to handle a monthly format magazine.
+Margot Comstock and Al Tommervik joined the effort in 1980 and the new group re-designed it into the Apple II enthusiast magazine Softalk.

 Software

 Softape published at least 20 games for the Apple II: